primiano/perfetto-docs/docs/recording/data-sources.md

 ## Power

 This data source polls charge counters and instantaneous power draw from the battery power management IC.
-It also includes polling of on-device power rails.
+It also includes polling of on-device power rails on selected devices.

 TODO: Add UI screenshot